50 celebrities with a history of protest

 John Lennon and Yoko Ono

 The couple, consisting of former Beatle John Lennon and musician Yoko Ono, primarily focused on promoting peace and anti-war with their works of art, with “Imagine” and “Give Peace a Chance” being some of the more famous songs from the duo.
-The leftist politics and prolific nature of the couple led to the Nixon administration attempting to deport Lennon from the United States.
+The Nixon administration attempted to deport Lennon from the United States over the musician's outspoken leftist politics.

 You may also like: Best miniseries available to stream

 Actor Woody Harrelson has made many of his sociopolitical views known to the public, including his support for marijuana legalization and environmental protection.
-His most prolific participation in a protest was in 1996, where Harrelson and several other protesters scaled the Golden Gate Bridge to hang up a sign criticizing Maxxam Inc. CEO Charles Hurwitz.
+At a 1996 protest, Harrelson and several other protesters scaled the Golden Gate Bridge to hang up a sign criticizing Maxxam Inc. CEO Charles Hurwitz.

-After coming out as gay at the Human Rights Campaign’s Time to Thrive conference in 2014, actress Ellen Page became a public advocate for LGBTQ+ rights.
+After coming out at the Human Rights Campaign’s Time to Thrive conference in 2014, actor Elliot Page became a public advocate for LGBTQ+ rights.
 In an anti-Donald Trump protest after the president’s inauguration, a video of Page debating a homophobic preacher went viral online.

 Being one of the most famous actors in film today benefited Leonardo DiCaprio’s environmental activism.
 For the bulk of his career, DiCaprio has been active in efforts for preservation and combating climate change.
-The actor has spoken to national leaders, donated millions of dollars to environmental causes, attended marches, and spoke out about climate change in his acceptance speech for best actor at the Academy Awards.
+His activism led to him conferring with national leaders, donating millions of dollars to environmental causes, attending marches, and speaking out about climate change in his acceptance speech for Best Actor at the Academy Awards.

 In support of the Black Lives Matter movement, musical artist Janelle Monae wrote and performed a protest song called “Hell You Talmbout,” which invoked the names of several Black Americans who were victims of police violence and racially motivated crimes.
-Monae has also marched in Black Lives Matter protests, including one in Philadelphia.
-With protests calling for justice against police violence, Monae has continued to be a prominent voice.
+Monae also marched in Black Lives Matter protests.

 You may also like: 40 Black artists music wouldn't be the same without

-Actor James Cromwell, who became a vegan while shooting the film “Babe,” has been an activist since the civil rights movement and the Vietnam War.
-In more recent decades, Cromwell’s activism has focused on animal rights and animal cruelty, often acting as a spokesperson for PETA.
-One of the few times Cromwell has been arrested at a protest was in 2019, during a demonstration protesting a dog laboratory.
+Actor James Cromwell, who became a vegan while shooting the film “Babe,” began his activism during the civil rights movement and Vietnam War.
+Since then, his activism centered on animal rights, often acting as a spokesperson for PETA.
+One of the few times Cromwell was arrested was during a protest in 2019 while demonstrating against a dog laboratory.

 Rapper and actor Yasiin Bey, also known as Mos Def, has been outspoken about police brutality and violence against Black Americans.
-In 2006, Mos Def held an impromptu concert with a protest song called “Katrina Clap,” which criticized the Bush administration’s response to the Hurricane Katrina disaster, outside of the MTV Video Music Awards.
+In 2006, he held an impromptu concert outside the MTV Video Music Awards, performing a protest song called “Katrina Clap” that criticized the Bush administration’s response to the Hurricane Katrina disaster.
 Despite having a permit, Mos Def was arrested for the performance.

-French actress Adèle Haenel, who most recently starred in “Portrait of a Lady on Fire,” identifies as a feminist and is known for being a prominent figure of the #MeToo movement in France.
-Having had her own experiences with abuse and harassment in the film industry, Haenel unsurprisingly protested the win of Roman Polanski for an award at the César Awards, walking out of the ceremony with several others.
+French actress Adèle Haenel (“Portrait of a Lady on Fire”) is active in France's #MeToo movement.
+Having had her own experiences with abuse and harassment in the film industry, Haenel in 2020 protested Roman Polanski's win at the César Awards by walking out of the ceremony with several others.

-Being the daughter of Honduran parents, actress America Ferrera has spent most of her career encouraging and mobilizing Latinx Americans to be politically active.
-Ferrera has spoken at Democratic national conventions multiple times, spoken at the Women’s March in 2017, and is a prominent voice of the Keep Families Together movement against family separations at the U.S.-Mexico border.
+Being the daughter of Honduran parents, actress America Ferrera has spent most of her career encouraging and mobilizing Latin Americans to be politically active.
+Ferrera spoke several times at Democratic national conventions as well as at the 2017 Women’s March.
+She has also served as a prominent voice in the Keep Families Togethermovement against family separations at the U.S.-Mexico border.

 When winning multiple awards for his lead role in the film “Joker,” Joaquin Phoenix used the awards stage to promote diversity in the film industry and awareness of animal cruelty.
-His speech at the most recent Oscars ceremony specifically condemned the dairy industry for its treatment of cows.
-Also this year, Phoenix was arrested while protesting the current climate crisis with Jane Fonda.
+His 2020 speech at the Oscars specifically condemned the dairy industry for its treatment of cows.
+Phoenix was arrested in 2020 while protesting the climate crisis with Jane Fonda.

 You may also like: 50 movies that offer comfort in trying times

 Star of “Cheers” and “The Good Place” Ted Danson has been a voice in environmental issues, particularly those that concern the planet’s oceans.
-Danson, in late 2019, participated in one of Fonda’s many protests demanding action on climate change and was subsequently arrested alongside Fonda.
+Danson, in late 2019, participated in one of Fonda’s many protests demanding action on climate change and arrested alongside her.

 Ossie Davis and Ruby Dee